Eomm/blog-posts/posts/bonus-schema-guru.md

 been exposed.
 In this way, it is impossible for developers to use those instances to process JSON schemas on their routes' handlers.

-Because of this, devs where forced to build their own JSON schema validator and serializer, that is a huge pain.
+Because of this, devs were forced to build their own JSON schema validator and serializer, which is a huge pain.

-### Why Fastify does not expose the instances?
+### Why does Fastify not expose the instances?

 Fastify has an abstraction layer that allows it to be agnostic about the JSON schema validator and serializer.
 This abstraction layer is called: